Paris: discovery of the remains of the Lutetia necropolis thanks to the RER B construction site

 And it is a small miracle if these 200 m2 of men, women and children's graves still exist, considering the works undertaken in the capital these last decades, in particular for the arrival of the RER B. Small pieces of furniture were also discovered, ceramic or glass objects, traces of shoes... which will be studied closely in the next two years.
 In the meantime, the RATP construction site has obviously been postponed until the excavation is completed, on April 28, 2023!

-La Crypte archéologique de Paris sous Notre-Dame rouvre ses portesLa Crypte archéologique de Paris sous Notre-Dame rouvre ses portesLa Crypte archéologique de Paris sous Notre-Dame rouvre ses portesLa Crypte archéologique de Paris sous Notre-Dame rouvre ses portes Where can you see the remains of Lutetia, the Paris of antiquity?
+La Crypte archéologique de Paris sous Notre-Dame rouvre ses portesLa Crypte archéologique de Paris sous Notre-Dame rouvre ses portesLa Crypte archéologique de Paris sous Notre-Dame rouvre ses portesLa Crypte archéologique de Paris sous Notre-Dame rouvre ses portes Where to see the remains of Lutetia, the Paris of antiquity?
+Walk in the footsteps of the ancient city

 Before Paris, there was Lutetia.
 During Antiquity, the capital was part of the Roman Empire, and some of its remains are still visible today... if you know where to look!
 Here's where to discover the ruins of Lutetia in Paris.
+Let's take a stroll in the footsteps of the ancient city!
 [Read more]

 Practical information